Skip to Main Content

 Q. What are ‘Notifications’?

-A. When you access Leganto you will find Notifications at the top right-hand corner of the screen, next to your user profile (icon of a bell with number of notifications).
+A. When you access Leganto you will find Notifications at the top right-hand corner of the screen, next to your user profile (icon of a bell with a number of notifications).
 These notifications will show what activity has occurred on your account, such as a student suggesting a citation for your reading list.
 Notification emails of the previous day's activity will be sent each morning if activity has occurred.
 You can choose to not receive these notifications by email.
 Follow these steps to set this up; Click on the 'User Settings' in your profile at the top right-hand corner of the screen; Untick the box ‘receive notifications by email’ if you do not want to receive your Notifications by email;

 Q. How do I import citations into my reading list from EndNote?